javascriptdata/dnotebook/README.md

 ### Discussion and Development
 Development discussions take place on our [issues](https://github.com/opensource9ja/dnotebook/issues) tab.

+>> We are recreating Dnotebook to use React and incorporating some modern designs.
+See development repo [here](https://github.com/opensource9ja/dnotebook-react)

 ### Contributing to Dnotebook
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.